-SPARQL is the standard query language for RDF graphs.
+SPARQL (opens new window) is the standard query language for RDF graphs.

 Ontop is capable of answering SPARQL queries expressed over the VKG.
 Ontop translates these SPARQL queries into SQL queries, which are then executed over the relational data sources.

-Ontop supports a large fragment of SPARQL 1.1.
+Ontop supports a large fragment of SPARQL 1.1 (opens new window).

-Mappings specify the correspondance between the data models of the relational data sources and the RDF graph.
-Ontop supports the R2RML standard mapping language and the Ontop mapping language, which is fully interoperable with R2RML.
+Mappings specify the correspondence between the data models of the relational data sources and the RDF graph.
+Ontop supports the R2RML standard mapping language (opens new window) and the Ontop mapping language, which is fully interoperable with R2RML.